Key Insights

 Assess the market

-But no matter where you are buying, it’s important to talk with your REALTOR® about the market and inventory so you know what to expect.
+Our market research shows that some regions have tighter inventory than others, but no matter where you are buying, it’s important to talk with your REALTOR® about the market and inventory so you know what to expect.
+They will be able to pull information on what comparable homes are selling for in that area and if there are any other terms that are sought after.
 Real estate is all about location and local quality of life, so hiring a specialist who serves your desired area will be critical to making the right bid.

 Go big to get home

 While the highest bid isn’t the only consideration sellers make, you’re unlikely to get the sale if your offer is at the bottom of the heap.
-When making an initial offer on a home in high demand, your Realtor can help you submit an offer that is slightly above the average home value for the neighborhood.
+When making an initial offer on a home in high demand, your REALTOR can help you submit an offer that is slightly above the average home value for the neighborhood.

 VIDEO: Multiple offer tips for buyers